quasar-team/quasar/LogIt/docs/index.markdown

         ERR
     };
 ```
-The 6 million dollar question: which level is appropriate for which messages?
-LogIt leaves that decision to you.

-Logging verbosity can be set at runtime for the generic logger and for user-defined components:
+The 6 million dollar question: which log level is appropriate for which messages?
+Should this message be a warning or just informational?
+LogIt leaves those difficult decisions to you.
+LogIt lets you adjust logging verbosity at runtime (for both the generic logger and for user-defined components).
+You tell LogIt the minimum logging level, messages below that level are ignored, messages at that level or above will be logged.

 _example: setting the **generic** log level to TRC, from user code_
 ```cpp